|

 How to Compile your own copy:

-general, here is how to setup and search...
+how to setup then search...

 - Download and install the tool WinHTTrack